 These six variables are: sea-level pressure (P), zonal (U) and meridional (V) components of the surface wind, sea surface temperature (S), surface air temperature (A), and total cloudiness fraction of the sky (C).
 (Negative values of the MEI represent the cold ENSO phase, a.k.a.La Niña, while positive MEI values represent the warm ENSO phase (El Niño).The MEI is computed separately for each of twelve sliding bi-monthly seasons (Dec/Jan, Jan/Feb,..., Nov/Dec).

-The updated (February-March) MEI has dropped from 2.202 (in December-January) to 1.96, for a slightly decreased ranking, now moving towards neutral stage.
+The updated (Jan-February) MEI is steady at -.056 (in December-January was -0.055), for a slightly decreased ranking, now moving towards neutral stage.

 Indicator: Heading towards Neutral.

-4. Another pre monsoon seasonal normal requirement is the creation of a low in the Bay by the second week of April.
+4. Another pre monsoon seasonal normal requirement is the creation of an initial low in the Bay by the second week of April.
 This is necessary to trigger off the flow and formation of lows from the bay.

-Today, we have East winds.
-The required SW winds may not yet form at least for the next 3/4 days, as a High is likely to form later this week off Odisha Coast.
+Today, we have dis organised South winds looping over a ridge in the Bay.
+The required SW winds may not yet form at least for the next 3/4 days.

-Summary: Tilted towards the normal, as of 10th April.
-Parameters analysed as of now show normal progress for Monsoon Advance on time.
+Summary: Tilted towards slightly Negative, as of 10th April.
+Parameters analysed as of now show slow progress for Monsoon Advance on time.

 New Readers, please note, These initial Parameters are normally (every year) considered in MW Series to gauge and estimate the arrival date of SWM, not strength.
 Time of arrival normally indicated in MW-3, and strength after 27th April.
 There are more parameters are to be considered, as and when they are developed and to be taken into consideration.